Windows Vista, 7, 8 and 8.1 already have Windows Search, a powerful indexing and searching software, preinstalled.

 You can manage saved searches in your Searches subfolder of your profile folder.
 To do that in Windows Vista and 7, open Start menu by pressing Windows Key and click on your personal folder (your user name).

-In Windows 8, use keyboard shortcut Windows Key+Q to open Apps search and type "searches" into Search box.
+In Windows 8 and 8.1, use keyboard shortcut Windows Key+Q and type "searches" into Search box.

 In Windows Vista and 7, open Searches folder.
-In Windows 8, the folder is already open.
+In Windows 8 and 8.1, the folder is already open.

 Delete the files you no longer need.
 Please remember that if you delete a saved search that still exists under Favorites, you will still have to delete that saved search from Favorites, too.